 How to avoid this type of injury?

-- Avoid performing efforts that require a lot of effort, especially while bending forward and rotating;
+- Avoid performing activities that require a lot of effort, especially while bending forward and rotating;

 - If lifting a heavy object, bring yourself closer to the object and bend at the knees